-The following are highlights and selected provisions of relevance to the nonprofit sector, as released by House Committee on the Budget February 19, 2021
+The following are highlights and selected provisions of relevance to the nonprofit sector, as passed by the U.S. Senate on March 6, 2021.

 Small Business Administration (SBA) Programs